daniel1noble/metaDigitise/README.md

 What is the value of y2 ?
 0.5
 ```
-The first few questions as the user what the calibration points mean.
+The first few questions ask the user what the calibration points mean.
 In this figure, only the y-axis is really important, so we just add 1 and 2 for the x-points.

 ```
 Number of groups: 3